Chelsea Bankruptcy Lawyers & Bankruptcy Attorney

 How Much Does it Costs to File a Bankruptcy in Chelsea?

 For ‘no asset’ Chapter 7 bankruptcy cases in Shelby County, Alabama, our Chelsea bankruptcy lawyers are currently charging $850 in attorney’s fees.
 This would include most Chapter 7 filings with the exception of those that have complex legal issues such as business, divorce, or other such issues that would require a significant amount of additional time to handle or are likely to involve hearings.
 However, there is always a filing fee that the court charges as well, which is currently $335 in Chapter 7 bankruptcies.
-Additionally, there is a small fee for pulling your credit report (usually around $30), and there are two courses (a debt management and a credit counseling course) that you must complete and pay their fees, which combined usually total around $45 (each course usually takes about an hour to do online).
-So, to file a Chapter 7 bankruptcy with our law firm, the combined costs, including attorney fees, filing fees, and all additional fees, will usually be around $1260 total.
+Additionally, there are other fees for pulling your credit report, tax returns, and there are two courses (a debt management and a credit counseling course) that you must complete and pay their fees.
+So, to file a Chapter 7 bankruptcy with our law firm, the combined costs, including attorney fees, filing fees, and all additional fees, will usually be around $1280 total.

 While a Chapter 7 bankruptcy can help to potentially discharge your unsecured debts, sometimes another type of bankruptcy called a Chapter 13 would make more sense when we examine your financial situation more closely.
 A Chapter 13 case is much less expensive to get filed, since most of the attorney fees get paid in the five year payment plan.
 When you call our bankruptcy lawyers in Chelsea and set up a consultation, we will go over your situation and help you figure out which type of bankruptcy is the best option for your family.

 The Harris Firm regularly files bankruptcy cases in the Shelby County area and the surrounding areas and are well versed on the local requirements in the U.S. Courts there.
-Attorney Steven Harris is a member of the Central Alabama Better Business Bureau and the local Birmingham Bar Association, and he is usually the attorney that meets with potential clients.
+Our bankruptcy lawyer is a member of the Central Alabama Better Business Bureau and the local Birmingham Bar Association, and he is usually the attorney that meets with potential clients.
 If you need some financial relief then give our Chelsea bankruptcy attorneys a call today for a consultation in person or over the phone.